-In English pronouns take the place of nouns in sentences.
+Pronouns can take the place of nouns in English sentences.
 Like nouns, they tell us who or what we are talking about.
 English pronouns may be subjects or objects within a sentence, but unlike nouns, their form changes depending on their position.

 The person speaking calls himself (or herself) ‘I.’

 If he is the object of an action he says ‘me.’

 Examples: I like ice cream.
 Mary sees me.

 ‘You’ is the person (or people) the speaker is talking to.

 (‘You’ is used for one or more persons-- singular or plural-- with no change.
 Sometimes it isn’t clear who is included.This is why we sometimes use ‘all of you’, ‘you guys’, or in the southern U.S. ‘y’all.’)
 The form does not change whether it is subject or object:

 Examples: You like ice cream.
 Mary sees you.

 3rd person singular pronouns (when the speaker is talking about someone or something else) are ‘he’ (for men), ‘she’ for women, and ‘it’ for things.

 Examples: He likes ice cream.
 Mary sees him.